SaulUrtecho/Tesis/README.md

-# This is my Thesis Project, it's a binary clasificator that implements a CNN and median filter for blur images into trainset
+# This is a binary clasificator that implements a CNN.

-# The subject is coral reef diseases in the mexican caribbean
+This project detects if a coral is sick or healthy (0|1)